Xiawpohr/ethereum-gas-research/README.md

 ![eip4844-effective-demand](./img/eip4844-effective-demand.gif)

-## Blob demand paradox
+## Target demand paradox

 The pricing mechanism aims to control blob usage at a specific target value.
 However, a paradox emerges when this target falls outside the range of effective demand.
 In such cases, the blob fee market cannot reach equilibrium despite average blob usage approximating the target value, or equilibrium can only be achieved by consuming more blobs than the target specifies.

 Demand variance represents another critical factor.
 As variance increases, the range of effective demand widens correspondingly.
-This explains why we achieve equilibrium in Cases 4 and 5, where the target value falls within the expanded effective demand range.
+This explains why we achieve equilibrium in Scenario 4 and 5, where the target value falls within the expanded effective demand range.

 ## EIP-4844 status quo

-Based on current data from Dune, the distribution of `blobs_per_block` more closely resembles Case 5.
-Optimism rollups typically utilize 5 or 6 blobs, while ZK rollups prefer 1 or 2 blobs.
+Based on current data from Dune, the distribution of `blobs_per_block` more closely resembles Scenario 5.
+Optimistic rollups typically utilize 5 or 6 blobs, while ZK rollups prefer 1 or 2 blobs.
 This pattern has fortunately spared the Ethereum ecosystem from confronting the demand paradox.

 However, demand must still remain within the effective demand range for 1.5-2 days to achieve market equilibrium.
 Unfortunately, we have yet to meet this criterion in the year following the EIP-4844 launch.